Banking investigation could overhaul current accounts

 Tesco Bank has proposed a traffic light system, similar to the one currently seen on food packaging.
 This would mean banks would have to show a red light if their accounts have high hidden charges, which would encourage them to be more upfront about their fees.

-If you’re looking for an account without any hidden charges, the thinkmoney Personal Account could be for you.
+If you’re looking for an account without any hidden charges, the thinkmoney Current Account could be for you.
 It’s designed to help you with your budgeting as the money for your regular bills is kept separately from your spending money.
-There’s just one monthly management fee of £17.50 – or £24.50 if you want a joint account – but there are no unexpected charges for overdrafts or returned items.
-You can find out more about the thinkmoney Personal Account or apply online.
+There’s just one monthly management fee of £10 – or £15 if you want a joint account – but there are no unexpected charges for overdrafts or returned items.
+You can find out more about the thinkmoney Current Account or apply online.